-To be a model of regional planning cooperation and coordinate with Federal, State, and other public agencies which are not considered to be local agencies or governments (such as the other MPOs, FDOT, and the TCRPC) on projects and activities that are not identified within specific tasks in the other elements of the UPWP.
+To continue as a model of regional planning cooperation and to coordinate with Federal, State, and other public agencies which are not considered to be local agencies or governments (such as the other MPOs, FDOT, and the TCRPC) on projects and activities that are not identified within specific tasks in the other elements of the UPWP.

 TPO staff continued to maintain liaison with the FDOT, TCRPC, Martin and Indian River MPO staffs and coordinated with various non-local governmental and public agencies on transportation projects and activities affecting the MPA.
 To accomplish this task, TPO staff attended meetings; reviewed plans, reports, and other documents; provided data, information, comments, and recommendations; and facilitated presentations to the TPO Board and advisory committees on behalf of the agencies, as appropriate.

 The TPO shared resources to implement regional public outreach, data collection, and other common tasks.

-The development of the 2040 Regional Long Range Transportation Plan (RLRTP) Update included extensive regional coordination and public involvement activities.
-In addition, the TPO continued to participate on the Treasure Coast TIM Team and attended other miscellaneous regional planning and coordination meetings.
+The development of the 2040 Regional Long Range Transportation Plan (RLRTP) Update was initiated which included extensive regional coordination.
+In addition, the TPO continued to participate in other miscellaneous regional planning and coordination meetings.

-The TPO staff also provided meeting schedules, agendas, minutes, packets, notices, and other staff support, as necessary, for joint meetings with other MPOs such as the TCTC as appropriate.
+The TPO staff also provided meeting schedules, agendas, minutes, packets, notices, and other staff support, as necessary, for meetings of the Treasure Coast Transportation Council (TCTC).
 The TPO staff hosted a meeting of the Treasure Coast Technical Advisory Committee (TCTAC).
-The TPO Board appointed members to the Treasure Coast Transportation Council (TCTC).

-- Implement local and regional plans including 2040 RLRTP - Maintain liaison with various agency staff - Participate in TCTAC and TCTC meetings - Prepare regional meeting agendas, minutes, packets, etc.
+- Implement local and regional plans including RLRTP - Maintain liaison with various agency staff - Support and participate in TCTAC and TCTC meetings - Prepare regional meeting agendas, minutes, packets, etc.

-End Product: Completion Date: Local and regional plan implementation Ongoing Regional agendas, minutes, packets As needed Responsible Agencies: 2040 RLRTP implementation Ongoing St. Lucie TPO, Martin MPO, Indian River MPO, TCRPC, and FDOT Maintain liaison with agency staffs Ongoing Attend regional meetings As needed
+End Product: Completion Date: Local and regional plan implementation Ongoing Regional agendas, minutes, packets As needed Responsible Agencies: RLRTP implementation Ongoing St. Lucie TPO, Martin MPO, Indian River MPO, TCRPC, and FDOT Maintain liaison with agency staffs Ongoing Attend regional meetings As needed

 Task 5.1 Models of Regional Planning Cooperation Estimated Budget Detail for FY 2016/2017

-Budget Category Budget Category Description FHWA (PL) FCTD SRTS FTA Total
+Budget Category Budget Category Description FHWA (PL) FCTD SRTS FTA FTA STATE MATCH FTA LOCAL MATCH Total

 A. Person nel Services:

-fringe be ff Salaries, enefits, and leductions \$20,000 \$20,000
+benefits Salaries, fringe , and other uctions \$20,000 \$20,000

 Subtotal: \$20,000 \$20,000

-B. Consul tant Services :
+B. Consul tant Services:

-Contract/Consultant Services \$0 \$0
+/Consultant rvices \$0 \$0

 Subtotal: \$0 \$0

 C. Travel:

 Travel Expenses \$0 \$0

 Subtotal: \$0 \$0

-D. Other Direct Expens es: 1 1
+D. Other I D. Other Direct Expenses:

-Subtotal: \$0 \$0
+Subtotal: \$0 \$ 0

 Total: \$20,000 \$20,000

 Task 5.1 Models of Regional Planning Cooperation Estimated Budget Detail for FY 2017/2018

-Budget Category Budget Category Description FHWA (PL) FCTD SRTS FTA Total
+Budget Category Budget Category Description FHWA (PL) FCTD SRTS FTA FTA STATE MATCH FTA LOCAL MATCH Total

 A. Person nel Services:

-benefits Salaries, fringe , and other uctions \$20,000 \$20,000
+benefits Salaries, fringe , and other uctions \$22,000 \$20,000

-Subtotal: \$20,000 \$20,000
+Subtotal: \$22,000 \$22,000

-B. Consul tant Services:
+B. Consult tant Services:

 /Consultant rvices \$ O \$0

 Subtotal: \$0 \$0

 C. Travel:

 Travel Expenses \$0 \$0

-Subtotal: \$0 \$0
+Subtotal: \$ 0 \$ 0

-D. Other I Direct Expense es:
+D. Other Direct Expenses:

-Subtotal: \$0 \$0
+Subtotal: \$0 \$ 0

-Total: \$20,000 \$20,000
+Total: \$22,000 \$22,000